catalog header

 3.00 credits

-This course presents theory and practice for developing interdisciplinary literacy in secondary classrooms, including the structure and development of language and its expression in specific disciplines.
+This course presents theory and practice for developing multiliteracies in secondary classrooms, including the structure and development of language and its expression in specific disciplines.
 In particular, students gain competencies in working with texts, supporting academic language development, and adapting instruction to make it accessible to multilingual learners.
 All of this is considered in the context of 21st century literacies and an ever-changing technological landscape.

 Concurrent:

-EDTE 315S EDTE 418L
+EDTE 418L

 EDTE 418L Field Experience